schlick7/LuteForMobile/stuff.md

  - use parents status if it has one
 - double tap opens term form of parent - WITHOUT closeing/canceling the orignal termform.
 Closing parent termform returns you to the termform you came from.

-Text boxs with the labels built into the border to save space.
+compact style text boxs with the labels built into the border to save space.

+add accent color theme option
+  - one for buttons
+  - one for labels?